 • Do not use homemade filters or ordinary sunglasses

 The certifications include ISO 12312-2 certification (passed a series of tests), the name of the company and more.
 ISO certification means that the glasses will block 99 percent of the sun’s light.

 The real problem is that all printed information is easy to counterfeit particularly if there is money to be made.
 The American Paper Optics even changed their design – but based on my experience the counterfeiters will also change their designs and quickly so even this feature may not be a real indication of authenticity.

 Earlier last week, the American Astronomical Society said it updated its safety advice (list above) "in response to alarming reports" of unsafe "eclipse viewers" popping up online.
-According to the American Astronomical Society.
-"It now appears that some companies are printing the ISO logo and certification label on fake eclipse glasses and handheld solar viewers made with materials that do not block enough light."
+According to the American Astronomical Society, "It now appears that some companies are printing the ISO logo and certification label on fake eclipse glasses and handheld solar viewers made with materials that do not block enough light."

 Track and Trace for All Products

 Which brings me back to the idea that people are willing to counterfeit - even very low-cost products.
 Counterfeiters do not spend any money on research or marketing.
 Anything counterfeiters can make a profit on are potential products for counterfeits.
 If you see something cheaper online than is sold mainstream, the product is suspect.
-Manufacturers must deploy track and trace applications and security controls on every product – not just food, pharmaceuticals, air bags, brake parts, electronics, and explosives, particularly if manufacturers want to retain brand recognition, quality products and protect consumer safety.
-Deploying track and trace applications to prevent counterfeits from product inception to the consumer, are more important than ever.
+Manufacturers must deploy track and trace applications and security controls on every product – not just food, pharmaceuticals, air bags, brake parts, medical devices, electronics, and explosives, particularly if manufacturers want to retain brand recognition, quality products and protect consumer safety.
+Deploying track and trace applications to prevent counterfeits from product inception to manufacturing and to the consumer, are more important than ever.